RichardValerosoUniverse/The-Valeroso-City/README.md

 → Violates Sec.
 11(a)
 * [ ] 2: The applicable monthly or annual interest rate is not clearly disclosed, or is obscured through complex or misleading presentation
 → Violates Sec.
 11(b)
-* [ ] 3: Penalty & Delinquency Mis-Disclosure
-Late payment or penalty fees are charged without disclosing their statutory basis, including whether they are computed on the unpaid minimum amount due or a fixed minimum amount
+* [ ] 3: Late payment or penalty fees are charged without disclosing their statutory basis, including whether they are computed on the unpaid minimum amount due or a fixed minimum amount
 → Violates Sec.
 11(c)
 * [ ] 4: The issuer fails to disclose the conditions under which penalties may be based on the total outstanding balance, particularly when an acceleration clause applies
 → Violates Sec.
 11(c), second proviso
-* [ ] 5: Computation Transparency Violations
-The issuer does not disclose how the balance subject to interest or delinquency charges is determined, preventing the cardholder from verifying correctness
+* [ ] 5: The issuer does not disclose how the balance subject to interest or delinquency charges is determined, preventing the cardholder from verifying correctness
 → Violates Sec.
 11(d)
 * [ ] 6: The issuer fails to disclose the method of computing interest or delinquency charges, including minimum or fixed charge thresholds
 → Violates Sec.
 11(e)